FoamScience/openfoam-apptainer-packaging/docs.md

 ```
 - In the definition file, important metadata about the container should be logged to `/apps.json`.
 Refer to
   the [projects/test.def](projects/test.def) example for inspiration.
+  - This allows users to run `apptainer run container.sif info` to get the contents of `apps.json`
 - If your project requires sourcing an environment file (`.bashrc` or the like), it's good practice to set
   the `%runscript` section so that the file is sourced before the user is dropped into a shell for an
   interactive session.
 Refer to [basic/com-openfoam.def](basic/com-openfoam.def) for an example.